Questar Corporation

-Questar Corporation is a company based in New Hope, Pennsylvania.
-It manufactures precision optical devices for consumer, industrial, aerospace, and military markets.
-Its telescopes produced for the consumer market are sold under the brand name "Questar".
+Questar Corporation was a company based in New Hope, Pennsylvania.
+It manufactured precision optical devices for consumer, industrial, aerospace, and military markets.
+Its telescopes produced for the consumer market were sold under the brand name "Questar".

 History

 Questar was founded in 1950 by Lawrence Braymer, who set up Questar to develop and market Maksutov telescopes and other optical devices for the consumer, industrial, and government customers.
 The Questar Standard telescope has been in production since 1954.

 Questars have been associated with many well-known scientists and other personalities; for example, in 1959, Wernher von Braun purchased a telescope manufactured by the company.
+Johnny Carson, and comedian Tim Allen were avid amateur astronomers and owned Questars.

+The company closed unexpectedly on May 4, 2026 and laid off the 3 remaining employees.
+According to Sky and Telescope magazine, Questar effectively stopped construction new telescopes in 2024 when their mirror supplier, Cumberland Optics ceased operations, focusing on service of existing telescope.

 Products

 Questar produces telescopes for consumer, military, police, security, aerospace, and industrial applications.
 Products sold by Questar include 3.5” (89 mm) and 7” (178 mm) aperture Maksutov Cassegrain astronomical/terrestrial telescopes for the consumer market.
 For a while they also offered 12 in-aperture optical-tube assemblies.
 They are used in astronomy, nature study, radar calibration/boresighting/tracking rocket launches, surveillance, and as long-distance microscopes.

 Questar does not produce their own optics.
-The earliest Questars used optics produced in part by Cave Optical, but for most of their history the optics were produced by Cumberland Optical.
+The earliest Questar's used optics produced in part by Cave Optical, but for most of their history the optics were produced by Cumberland Optical prior to shutting down in 2024.